Nick Cicek

-Nicholas Cicek (born May 29, 2000) is a Canadian-Turkish professional ice hockey defenceman playing with the Calgary Wranglers in the American Hockey League (AHL) while under contract with the Calgary Flames of the National Hockey League (NHL).
-He has formerly played with the San Jose Sharks.
+Nicholas Cicek (born May 29, 2000) is a Canadian-Turkish professional ice hockey defenceman for the Shanghai Dragons in the Kontinental Hockey League (KHL).
+He has formerly played in the National Hockey League (NHL) with the San Jose Sharks.

 Playing career

-Cicek originally played junior hockey in his home city of Winnipeg before he was selected in the seventh-round, 149th overall, of the 2015 WHL Bantam Draft by the Portland Winterhawks.
+Cicek originally played junior hockey in his home city of Winnipeg before he was selected in the seventh round, 149th overall, of the 2015 WHL Bantam Draft by the Portland Winterhawks.
 He played the Winnipeg Wild in the Manitoba U-18 'AAA' Hockey League (MMHL) and Winnipeg Blues of the Manitoba Junior Hockey League (MJHL) before making his major junior debut with Portland.

-He appeared in parts of four season with the Winterhawks in the Western Hockey League (WHL), captaining the club in his final season in 2020–21, while notching career highs in assists and points despite the shortened COVID-19 affected campaign.
+He appeared in parts of four seasons with the Winterhawks in the Western Hockey League (WHL), captaining the club in his final season in 2020–21, while notching career highs in assists and points despite the shortened COVID-19 affected campaign.

-As an undrafted free agent and having completed his junior career, Cicek signalled the beginning of his professional career in signing a one-year AHL contract with the San Jose Barracuda on May 20, 2021.
+An undrafted free agent having completed his junior career, Cicek began his professional career by signing a one-year AHL contract with the San Jose Barracuda on May 20, 2021.
 He immediately joined the Barracuda on an amateur try-out contract for the remainder of the 2020–21 season.

-In his first full professional season in 2021–22, Cicek continued his late-blooming development in quickly establishing himself within the Barracuda blueline to finish second in points and finish 9th in league scoring among rookie defenceman with 5 goals and 25 points through 53 regular season games.
-On April 12, 2022, Cicek was signed to his first NHL contract after agreeing to a two-year, entry-level deal with the Barracuda's affiliate, the San Jose Sharks.
+In his first full professional season in 2021–22, Cicek continued his late-blooming development, quickly establishing himself within the Barracuda blueline to finish second in points and finish 9th in league scoring among rookie defencemen with 5 goals and 25 points through 53 regular season games.
+On April 12, 2022, Cicek signed his first NHL contract, agreeing to a two-year, entry-level deal with the Barracuda's affiliate, the San Jose Sharks.